SanjilaGangaju/Weather-App/readme.md

 A sleek and responsive weather forecast application with a video background and modern UI.
 Built using HTML, CSS, and JavaScript.

 ## Features
-- Search for current wether by city
+* Search for current weather by city
-- Display of location, temperature, weather condition and additional information
+* Display of location, temperature, weather condition, and additional information
-- Fullscreen dynamic video background based on weather condition and sunset and sunrise overlay -Responsive layout
+* Fullscreen dynamic video background based on weather condition
+* Automatic dimming overlay using sunrise and sunset data (night mode)
+* Responsive layout for all screen sizes
--Works across major browsers
+* Works across major browsers

 ## Demo

 ## Technologies Used
--HTML5
+*HTML5
--CSS3(Flexbox, Grid, Media Queries)
+*CSS3(Flexbox, Grid, Media Queries)
--Vanilla JavaScript (ES6)
+*Vanilla JavaScript (ES6)
--OpenWeatherMap API for real-time data
+*OpenWeatherMap API for real-time data

 ## Dependencies And Resources
 -To fetch weather data, use the OpenWeatherMap API: